 Changes may take up to 5 minutes to take effect.

 Users must still be invited by a SmartSuite administrator before they will be able to log in with SSO.
+Invited users receive an email with a verification code.
+Once this process is completed they will be able to use SSO to login without further restriction.

 SSO FAQs